Urigo/angular-meteor/README.md

     application.js          # <- subscriptions, basic Meteor.startup code.
     index.html              # <- toplevel html
     index.js                # <- and its JS
   lib/                      # <- any common code for client/server.
+Note: files in lib folders are loaded first.
     environment.js          # <- general configuration
     methods.js              # <- Meteor.method definitions
-    external/               # <- common code from someone else
-  ## Note that js files in lib folders are loaded before other js files.
-  private/                  # <- static files, such as images, that are served directly. public/                   # <- static files, such as images, that are served directly. server/
+    external/               # <- common code from someone else private/                  # <- static files, such as images, that are served directly. public/                   # <- static files, such as images, that are served directly. server/